Shubham07022003/Verilog-Testbench-Cleaner/README.md

 5. **Regular Expressions**: Pattern matching for text-based cleaning
 6. **File I/O**: Reading and writing Verilog files
 7. **String Manipulation**: Pattern replacement and text processing

-## 📄 License

-This project is provided as-is for educational and development purposes.

-## 🙏 Acknowledgments

-- **Pyverilog**: For providing the AST parser
-- **Python Community**: For excellent tools and libraries

-## 📞 Support

-For questions, issues, or contributions:
-- Open an issue on GitHub
-- Check existing documentation
-- Review example files

----

-**Made with ❤️ for the Verilog/SystemVerilog community**